Meteor-Community-Packages/Meteor-CollectionFS/pkg-collectionFS/README.md

-UploadsCollection
+CollectionFS
 =========================

-UploadsCollection is a smart package for Meteor that makes it trivial to upload files from the browser or the server into a special MongoDB collection, and to create 0 or more copies of each file after the upload is finished.
+CollectionFS is a smart package for Meteor that makes it trivial to upload files from the browser or the server into a special MongoDB collection, and to create 0 or more copies of each file after the upload is finished.